 Looking at the spy shots, evolutionary styling has clearly been adopted.
 All the signature BMW styling cues are present, such as the kidney grille, Hofmeister kink and short overhangs.
 However, the front of the car appears lower and wider than before, which should give the new 3-Series a very sporty look, just like Jaguar’s svelte XE.

 Though it’s hard to gauge from the grainy shot of the interior, it looks like there’s a digital instrument cluster.
-This will likely be teamed with an advanced infotainment system complete with voice activation and gesture control.
-The driver should also have access to full a suite of electronic driver aids including some semi-autonomous modes.
+This will likely be teamed with a infotainment system complete with voice activation and gesture control.
+The driver should also have access to full a suite of electronic driving aids including partial self-driving modes.

 2018 BMW 3-Series spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo